 Have a Timeline: Every project that needs to be done must have a completion date and a timeline.
 Ask contractors to give you a timeline and workflow details before making decisions.

 Ask for Builder’s Testimonials: After spending a fortune to own a home for your family, renovation cost could be unbearable.
 However, when you get your preferred renovations expert, ask to see their previous works and some of their old clients.
 Asking for their references creates an impression of how important this project is to you.
 The road to get high-quality materials for renovation starts from following small details.
 Don’t rely on word of mouth testimonials.
 Instead verify past projects and confirm references from building contractors and interior designers.

-What’s The Budget?: Get multiple quotes from builders and interior designers and save money.
-Usually, new homebuyers still plan to remodel some sections of their home within the first year of moving from their previous houses.
-It’s crucial to make the right estimates of renovation costs from contractors, interior designers, and construction vendors.
+What’s The Budget?: Get multiple quotes from builders and interior designers to hopefully save money.
+Usually, new homebuyers still plan to remodel some sections of their home within the first year of moving from their previous house.
+It’s crucial to get the right estimates from contractors, interior designers, and construction vendors.
 Renovation projects with unrealistic budgets will see extra costs creeping up during the project.
-New homeowners can discover old electrical wires, plumbing and gas pipes that need replacement.
-More so, replacements installation and material cost for renovation projects, such as interior wall finishes, should be compared before pulling down the walls.
+New homeowners can discover old electrical wires, plumbing and gas pipes that need replacing.
+Replacement, installation and material cost for renovation projects, such as interior wall finishes, should be compared before pulling down the walls.

-Using Poor Quality
+Using Poor Quality Materials